• Skip to main content

 diy laundry detergent

-To start you will need baking soda, Fels-Naptha bar, borax, and super washing soda.
-If you want to add a fresh smell to your laundry you can add some scent booster.
-Most scent boosters can be expensive so I buy mine from the dollar store for a $1.
 The Fels-Naptha helps get rid of any set in stains, the baking soda helps eliminate any odors, borax will deodorize and help get out tough stains, and super washing soda will get out dirt and stains.
 Using all of them together will give you a powerful laundry detergent.

-You can either hand grate the Fels-Naptha bar or use a food processor.
+Step 1: To start, you can either hand grate the Fels-Naptha bar or use a food processor.
 I used a food processor to grate it and it only took about 20 seconds to do.
-It pretty much looks like cheddar cheese.

 fels-naptha detergent